ncaptier/stabilized-ica/README.md

 This repository proposes a python implementation for stabilized ICA decomposition algorithm.
 Most of the technical details can be found in the references [1], [2] and [3].

-Our algorithm integrates two well-known method to solve the ICA problem :
+Our algorithm integrates two well-known methods to solve the ICA problem :
-* FastICA (implemented in sickit-learn)
+* FastICA (implemented in scikit-learn)
 * Infomax and extensions (implemented in [picard package](https://pierreablin.github.io/picard/))

-We propose a brief review of these two methods in [supplementary_material.pdf](supplementary_material.pdf) so that the user can knowingly decide which method he wants to use.
+We propose a brief review of these two methods in [supplementary_material.pdf](supplementary_material.pdf) so that the user can knowingly decide which of them is best suited for his problem.

 We also propose an implementation of the Mutual Nearest Neighbors method as well as a visualization tool to draw the associated network.
-This method is used to study the stability of the ICA components through different datasets.
+It is used to study the stability of the ICA components through different datasets.

-Finally, we propose an adaptation of our method for the special case of [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) format.
-In particular, our function is modeled after the [scanpy package](https://scanpy.readthedocs.io/en/stable/) that deals with single-cell gene expression data.
+Finally, we propose an adaptation of our algorithm for the special case of [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) format.
+Our module sica.singlecell is modeled after the [scanpy package](https://scanpy.readthedocs.io/en/stable/) that deals with single-cell gene expression data.

 ## Installation